ucm-it/hpc_docs/docs/hpcdocs/hpc-tutorials/gpu_best_practices.md

 > Ensure software environment is properly configured.

-In some cases certain libraries have to be available for your code to run on GPUs.
-Ensure that the proper software toolkit/libraries have been `module loaded` if available on the cluster, else ensure you have installed and sourced in your environment such as conda environments, Spack environments, external source scripts or python environments.
+In some cases, specific libraries are required for your code to run on GPUs.
+Make sure the necessary software toolkits or libraries are loaded from the cluster’s available modules.
+If not available, ensure you have installed and properly sourced them in your own environment.

 ### Low GPU Utilization: Potential Solutions